Visa application requirement

 The importance of Schengen Visa Insurance

-All the above 26 countries mandatorily require Schengen travel insurance, without which it is not possible to obtain a Schengen visa.
-Hence, anyone who is planning to travel to any country in the Schengen zone is needed to buy suitable Schengen travel visa insurance also known as Schengen visa insurance or Schengen visa health insurance.
+All the above 27 countries mandatorily require Schengen travel insurance, without which it is not possible to obtain a Schengen Visa.
+Hence, anyone who is planning to travel to any country in the Schengen zone is needed to buy suitable Schengen travel visa insurance also known as Schengen Visa insurance or Schengen Visa health insurance.

 “… Applicants for a uniform visa for one or two entries shall prove that they are in possession of adequate and valid travel medical insurance to cover any expenses which might arise in connection with repatriation for medical reasons, urgent medical attention and/or emergency hospital treatment or death, during their stay(s) on the territory of the Member States.